This introduction is the Preface to my hot-off-the-press paperback (also available in Kindle and Kobo e-book formats)!

 Due to my mother’s chronic inability to sit still, we moved in 1969 to Toronto, where they kept the homosexuality locked up in a big cupboard but would sometimes leave the key lying around; and where I “continued musical studies at the Royal Conservatory of Music and the University of Toronto Faculty of Music.”

-Consider this collection of my work — some of it first seen in very different form on my blog, and I really want to say “eponymous” blog, if that won’t seem like puttin’ on airs — to be an amusing, or invigorating, and certainly undemanding form of recreation that invites you to use it however you like; a child’s inflatable swimming pool, as it were, into which you can dip a wary toe, or belly flop, according to your personal style — or in which you can simply wallow, glass of Tia Maria in one hand, Craven A in the other, while you count the dead wasps floating on the surface and secretly have a pee.
+Consider this collection of my work, some of which first appeared in very different form on my blog of the same name, to be an amusing, or invigorating, and certainly undemanding form of recreation that invites you to use it however you like; a child’s inflatable swimming pool, as it were, into which you can dip a wary toe, or belly flop, according to your personal style—or in which you can simply wallow, glass of Tia Maria in one hand, Craven A in the other, while you count the dead wasps floating on the surface and secretly have a pee.

 (Which reminds me: If you’re reading this, David Milligan, can I just say, it may have happened way back in ’65, but I need closure and I know it was you.)